kartikey210900/feedbackForm/README.md

 Additional Data Filters: Allow filtering feedback by rating or date range.
 User Authentication: Enable authentication for administrators accessing the dashboard.
 Advanced Analytics: Include more complex data analysis features like sentiment analysis.
-#License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Feel free to adapt this template with your specific screenshots and repository details.
-Let me know if you'd like any further customization!